swans-one/web-counter-deploy/README.md

-# A website with a counter
+# A Website with a Counter

 This project is a website, that has a visitor counter.
 Very simple!